Extensible Storage Engine Architecture

-- Isolated This term indicates that even though transactions run at the same time, it appears to each transaction (t), that other transactions executed either before t or after t, but not both.
+- Isolated This term indicates that even though transactions run at the same time, it appears to each transaction (T) that others executed either before T or after T, but not both.

 The version store enables ESE to track and manage current transactions.
-Therefore, ESE can pass the Isolated and Consistent parts of the ACID test.
-The version store maintains an in-memory list of modifications that were made to the database.
+Therefore, ESE can pass the Isolated and Consistent part of the ACID test.
+The version store maintains an in-memory list of modifications made to the database.